 Della is on the hook to Perry for $25,000 but more importantly may go to prison for helping a friend charged with murder who was being blackmailed.
 Perry must not only prove his client but his trusted secretary innocent as well.

 Della Street is shocked when her good friend Janet Brent asks to borrow $25,000.
-Della doesn't have anywhere near that kind of money but when she talks to Perry about it, he unquestioningly lends her the money.
+Della doesn't have anywhere near that kind of money but when she asks Perry for the money, he unquestioningly lends it to her.
 Janet is being blackmailed by Edward Franklin who runs a gallery specializing in oriental art objects.
-He gladly accepts her money but reneges only his promise to return embarrassing photos to her.
-When Franklin is found dead, Janet is accused of murder and Della is told she will charged with being an accomplice.
-Janet isn't the only one who had problems with Franklin however.
+He gladly accepts her money but reneges on his promise to return embarrassing photos to her.
+When Franklin is found dead, Janet is accused of murder and Della is told she will be charged as an accomplice.
+Janet isn't the only one who had problems with Franklin, however.
 It seems that a rare object he recently sold for $10,000 may only be worth $50 and family of a local restaurant owner may be trying to return Chinese art objects to their homeland.
 To solve the case, Perry will have to involve himself in another court proceeding at the very moment the jury is deciding Janet's fate.
 Written by

 Was this review helpful to you?